 During the first few years of my minor-league career, I studied every move I made fielding ground balls.
 I was both teacher and student, monitoring myself, dissecting, and breaking down the fielding process as best I could, experimenting, adjusting, and refining my movements day after day looking for anything that would improve my play.
-I paid particular attention to how a change in the use of my upper body, head, hand and arms, or a different step, stride, lean, push or angle, I could put myself into positions that enabled me to more easily field every ground ball.
+I paid particular attention to how altering the use of my upper body, head, hand and arms, or changing a step, stride, lean, push or angle, I could put myself into positions that enabled me to more easily field every ground ball.

-Though they teach specific actions, movements, and postures, and much of what you should do fielding the ball, drills, by themselves, do not teach you how to field it.
+Though they teach specific postures, actions, and maneuvers, and much of what you should do fielding the ball, drills, by themselves, do not teach anyone how to field it.
 Drills represent and teach movements that are only moments in time, segments of the fielding process.
 You can do drills all day, but you may still not be able to field a ground ball consistently.

 MY METHOD OF INSTRUCTION NEVER INCLUDED THE USE OF DRILLS